isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-18-post-DOTC Team Retreat: A Behind the Scenes Look at Sembawang Air Base.md

 This exercise set a thoughtful tone for the retreat, reminding the team of their shared purpose and commitment to excellence.</p>
 <p>Following this, James Kwek, Head of DOTC, addressed the team, reinforcing
-the Centre’s vision, mission, and values.
+DOTC's vision, mission, and values.
 He spoke about DOTC’s pivotal role in driving digital transformation within the defence sector and how innovation, collaboration, and adaptability are essential to achieving their goals.
 His words served as a guiding framework for the rest of the retreat, inspiring the team to draw parallels between DOTC’s objectives and the operational excellence observed at RSAF.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">